cyberkrunk/resourcesforjazzguitar/src/articles/generated-collections.md

 In this article, we will borrow some concepts from abstract algebra and group theory to explore some aspects of the scales and chords we commonly use in jazz.
 Please do not be put off by the prospect of math, it will be kept at a very simple level.
 Looking at the collections in this way illuminates how they are constructed, how they are symmetrical, and it is especially helpful in understanding subset relations.

-**Definition: a generated collection is formed by repeatedly adding a single interval, which we term the "generator."**
+**Definition: a generated collection is formed by repeatedly adding a single interval, which we term the “generator.”**

-Let's begin with a really simple example, and use the generator of 1 semitone.
-For the rest of this article, generators will always be in semitones, and will be enclosed in angle brackets, like this: $\langle1\rangle\\.$ We will start with a single pitch class $(0)\\.$ In the first iteration, we add an interval of $\langle1\rangle\\,$ which gives us the set $(0,1)\\.$ In the second iteration, we add another interval of $\langle1\rangle\\,$ and now have the set $(0,1,2)\\.$ If we continue iterating, after eleven steps, we will have the set $(0,1,2,3,4,5,6,7,8,9,10,11)\\,$ which we can think of as the chromatic scale, or in pc set theory what is often termed the "aggregate."
-Since we are doing math in mod $12\\,$ we can keep iterating, but we won't add any new pitch classes, the set will just keep cycling through the same integers; this is sometimes termed a "cyclic set."
+Let’s begin with a really simple example, and use the generator of 1 semitone.
+For the rest of this article, generators will always be in semitones, and will be enclosed in angle brackets, like this: $\langle1\rangle\\.$ We will start with a single pitch class $(0)\\.$ In the first iteration, we add an interval of $\langle1\rangle\\,$ which gives us the set $(0,1)\\.$ In the second iteration, we add another interval of $\langle1\rangle\\,$ and now have the set $(0,1,2)\\.$ If we continue iterating, after eleven steps, we will have the set $(0,1,2,3,4,5,6,7,8,9,10,11)\\,$ which we can think of as the chromatic scale, or in pc set theory what is often termed the “aggregate.”
+Since we are doing math in mod $12\\,$ we can keep iterating, but we won’t add any new pitch classes, the set will just keep cycling through the same integers; this is sometimes termed a "cyclic set."

-Now let's try using a generator of $\langle2\rangle$.
+Now let’s try using a generator of $\langle2\rangle$.
 After five iterations, we will have the set $(0,2,4,6,8,10)\\,$ which is the wholetone scale.

 A generator of $\langle3\rangle$ gives us the set $(0,3,6,9)\\,$ which is a diminished 7th chord.

 A generator of $\langle4\rangle$ gives us the set $(0,4,8)\\,$ which is an augmented triad.

-The generator of $\langle5\rangle$ is another special case, so let's look at all the iterations of this one:
+The generator of $\langle5\rangle$ is another special case, so let’s look at all the iterations of this one:

 $$\begin{align}
 &(0)\\